 The Contractor will be responsible for the Operation & Maintenance (O&M) of the BESS throughout the Defect Notification Period.
 The tentative duration of that O&M period is 2 years after Date of Completion.
+Considering the novelty of the technology, NamPower will have an option to sign an O&M Contract with the EPC Contractor.
 During that period, the Contractor shall be responsible for the following, but not limited to:

-- for all works required to keep the BESS in a proper working condition, - to maintain all warranties and similar conditions, - training of NamPower's personnel to take over the complete O&M after the initial O&M period.
+- for all works required to keep the BESS in a proper working condition, - to maintain all warranties and similar conditions, - training of NamPower's personnel to carry out some of the specialized maintenance activities during the O&M period.